Masoud-Bahari/Bahari-programming-/README.md

 algorithm development**.
 Each programming language has been selected for its unique strengths in addressing specific tasks.

 ## Codes
-### VBA
-This folder contains VBA codes that assist authors in creating a unique job application letter.
-The codes include functions for translating the letter into German and English, creating root folders, and saving and exporting the letter.
-Additionally, it allows for modifying predefined RichText variables inside the document and other related tasks.
-Once the code is executed, it displays a form that collects data from the user and performs predefined functions in a Microsoft Word document.
-The main codes are stored in the file "TheMainForm.frm"

 ### MATLAB
 This repository includes three MATLAB scripts developed to calculate the energy of 3D unconventional superconductors.